Frequently Asked Questions

 What is Project ALERT?

-- Project ALERT is an evidence-based prevention program for middle school students that addresses cigarettes, vaping, marijuana, and alcohol, and includes a new lesson on opioids.
+- Developed and recently updated by RAND, Project ALERT is an evidence-based prevention program for middle school students that addresses cigarettes, vaping, marijuana, and alcohol, and includes a new lesson on opioids.

 - Project ALERT is a skills-based curriculum.
 Not only does it help youth understand how drugs affect the body, it cultivates non-use attitudes and beliefs, and teaches youths to identify drug use pressures and builds their confidence in resisting those pressures.